 Consider that the mind is most focused when engaged in solving meaningful problems that relate to learners.
 Furthermore, the amygdala (which is the seat of students’ emotions) fuels much greater learning opportunities when students work without stress, engage in novelty, and gain an awareness of their cognitive and emotional strengths.

 How will you hack your next lecture in a way that advances your students?

 Looking for further focus tools, tasks and tests that increase achievement and motivation through brain based materials.
-Find dozens of materials here at my TpT site – all student ready – with no prep required for teachers.
+Find dozens of materials here at my TpT site – all learner ready – with no prep required for teachers.
 Let me know what else you would like to hack your lectures and help student progress.